 - additional salt, to taste

-Serve sloppy joes on buns – I like to offer regular size buns and smaller dinner roll size buns – with pickles (I recommend these easy refrigerator pickles) and potato chips.
-If you have the time and initiative, butter the buns and toast on a hot griddle – this adds great flavor to the sandwich.
-I also like to eat sloppy joes without buns, using sturdy potato chips as my "scoops".
+- Serve sloppy joes on buns.
+I like to offer regular size buns and smaller dinner roll size buns.
+Pickles are a must (I recommend these easy refrigerator pickles), as well as thick ripple potato chips.
+I personally like to eat sloppy joes without buns, using sturdy potato chips as my "scoops".
 Pickled red onions are also great with this meal!

 from a farmgirl's dabbles